We found 4 internists who accept United Healthcare HSA near Fort Pierce, FL.

-Dr. Maureen Zelinka is a physician who specializes in general internal medicine.
-Dr. Zelinka's average rating from her patients is 3.5 stars out of 5.
-Blue Cross/Blue Shield, Blue Cross Blue Shield EPO, and Blue Cross Blue Shield Bronze are among the insurance carriers that Dr. Zelinka honors.
-She is a graduate of Technical University of Santiago (UTESA).
+Dr. Maureen Zelinka is a Fort Pierce, FL physician who specializes in general internal medicine.
+Dr. Zelinka studied medicine at Technical University of Santiago (UTESA).
+Her average rating from her patients is 3.5 stars out of 5.
+She accepts Blue Cross/Blue Shield, Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and more.
 In addition to English, she speaks Spanish.

-Dr. Raheel Ahmed is an internist in Fort Pierce, FL.
-Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO are among the insurance carriers that Dr. Ahmed takes.
+Dr. Raheel Ahmed specializes in general internal medicine.
+He takes Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, as well as other insurance carriers.

 Conditions / Treatments